Malik-Abhinav/Sunset-Project/final.md

 ---

 ### 6. Effort Estimation
 Initial estimations underestimated testing and debugging time.
-Future estimates will account for these.
+In the future, we have discussed that testing and debugging should always be estimated with a large cushion.
+This gives the development team enough time to debug and also have enough time to implement new features.

+We also have seen this issue in other projects/teams so we think that this is a common issue of estimation.

 ---